M05F3T/P2/README.md

 ## Getting Started

-Berfore installing be sure you have the newest version of node.js and npm (node package maneger) installed on your hosting machine.
+Before installing be sure you have the newest version of node.js and npm (node package manager) installed on your hosting machine.

 You can download the latest version of node.js [here](https://nodejs.org/en/download/ "Node.js homepage").